 The above image shows that row indexes 6, 7, 8 are duplicated rows, so they have been removed in the output data frame.

 The dplyr::distinct() function keeps unique/distinct rows from the data frame.
-If there are duplicate rows, only the first row is preserved, and others are removed from a data frame.
+If there are duplicate rows, only the first row is preserved, and the others are removed from the data frame.

 library(dplyr)